AVM-27/AVM-27/README.md

 ---

-### ⚡ Fun Fact
+### ⚡ Quirk & Fun Fact

-Before I made chips think, I was a **4× National Champion in competitive word games**.
+-   **My Quirk:** I see chip floorplans as dense, bustling cities.
+The logic blocks are skyscrapers, the interconnects are highways, and my job is to be the urban planner who eliminates traffic jams and keeps the data flowing at the speed of light.
+-   **Fun Fact:** Before I made chips think, I was a **4× National Champion in competitive word games**.
 Turns out I just enjoy making things process language — whether they’re human or silicon.

 ---